MSalim16/MSalim16/README.md

 <h1>👋 Hi there </h1>

-<h2>My name is Mohamed Salim and I am a Junior Software Developer</h2>
+<p>My name is Mohamed Salim and I am a Junior Software Developer</>

 Enthusiastic about full stack development
 📍 Based in Manchester, UK